AleksBekker/autospatialqc-api/README.md

 Modify the variables in the `.env.shared` file.
 This file is public-facing, so no confidential information should be stored in it.

-* `DB_DATABASE`: the SQL database on the host that contains all relevant API information.
+* `DB_NAME`: the SQL database on the host that contains all relevant API information.
 Throughout app scripts, this value is assumed to be 'autospatialqc'.
 * `DB_USERNAME`: the SQL user's username.
 Throughout app scripts, this value is assumed to be 'noncoding'.